vamem9z-Moses/dotfiles/README.md

 You'll also want to make sure that the Markdown.pl file is in ~/bin or change its location in .vimrc.
 My bin repo has the Markdown.pl file in it.

-Once these are installed you'll want to run the bootstrap script, which will backup your current dotfiles and replace them with those in this repo.
+Once these are installed you'll want to run the bootstrap-vim.sh script, which will backup your current dotfiles and replace them with those in this repo.

 #### Slimv